 E-mail: mjf5726 at psu dot edu

-In Fall 2017, I am the organizer of two seminars at Penn State University:
+In Fall 2018, I am the organizer of the Student Geometric Functional Analysis Seminar at Penn State University.

-In Fall 2017, I am teaching Section 1 of Math 026: Trigonometry at Penn State.
+In Fall 2018, I am teaching Sections 1 and 2 of Math 026: Trigonometry at Penn State.
+Please visit the following links for more information.

 I am a math PhD student at Penn State University.
 My doctoral advisor is Nigel Higson.
 My broad research area is operator algebras and geometry.
 I am supported by a Postgraduate Doctoral Scholarship from the Natural Sciences and Engineering Research Council of Canada (NSERC) and by a Teaching Assistantship from Penn State University.
 I am a Canadian citizen and have a masters and bachelors degree from the University of Victoria in British Columbia, Canada.
 Some of my non-mathematical interests include spending time outdoors and bashing out a tune on the piano/guitar.